TekuConcept/nestjs-csurf/README.md

 export class AppController {}
 ```

 By default, tokens will only be generated for GET, HEAD, and OPTIONS request methods.
-To generate for other methods, create and instance
+To generate for other methods, create an instance
 as follows:

 ```ts